LPology/Simple-Ajax-Uploader/README.md

 ### Cross-browser Helper Functions ###

-Feature support varies greatly across browsers, particularly with respect to progress data.
-To ease the pain of supporting older browsers, the plugin includes a set of callback functions which allow specific behavior to be defined based on whether a modern browser is being used.
+To ease the pain of supporting older browsers, the plugin includes a set of callback functions which allow specific behavior to be defined based on whether a modern browser is being used:

 <code>startXHR(filename, fileSize)</code> - Called prior to upload - only in browsers that support XHR uploads<br />
 <code>endXHR(filename)</code> - Called after upload is completed - only in browsers that support XHR uploads<br />